Toxic Shock Syndrome (TSS) and Periods

 Keep reading to find out what toxic shock syndrome is, what can cause TSS, and how to identify the symptoms.

 To begin with, TSS is very rare.
-The National Organization for Rare Disorders estimates that TSS related to tampon use occurs in about 1 in 100,000 menstruating women.
-According to WebMD, a third of all cases involve women under the age of 19, although a woman of any age can get toxic shock syndrome.
-Once you’ve had toxic shock syndrome, 30% of those women are more likely to get TSS again.
+The National Organization for Rare Disorders estimates that TSS related to tampon use occurs in about 1 in 100,000 menstruating people.
+According to WebMD, a third of all cases involve people under the age of 19, although a person with periods of any age can get toxic shock syndrome.
+Once you’ve had toxic shock syndrome, you are 30% more likely to get TSS again.

 Toxic shock syndrome happens when an overgrowth of bacteria called Staphylococcus aureus release toxins into the body.
 The bacteria live harmlessly on most women, usually inside their nose, mouth, on their skin, and even inside the vagina.
 However, when the bacteria gets deeper into the body it can cause problems by damaging tissues and organs.